PaulKinlan/paul.kinlan.me/content/en/2015-08-07-the-reverse-polyfill.markdown

-Polyfills and Shims have three major problems: Everyone knows they are not "the actual" API &mdash; [Modernizer calls them Fallbacks](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-Browser-Polyfills) &mdash; and only use them when they have to or not at all; they don't integrate well with the progressive enhancemnt story; they frequently rely on plugins which are non existant on mobile.
+Polyfills and Shims have three major problems: Everyone knows they are not "the actual" API &mdash; [Modernizer calls them Fallbacks](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-Browser-Polyfills) &mdash; and only use them when they have to or not at all; they don't integrate well with the progressive enhancement story; they frequently rely on plugins which are non existent on mobile.

 With plugins deprecated, it has been up to browser vendors and spec authors to ensure that